Bayou darter

-The Bayou darter (Etheostoma rubrum) is a rare species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
+The Bayou darter (Nothonotus ruber) is a rare species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is endemic to western Mississippi in the United States, where it is found only in Bayou Pierre and its tributaries.
 Its typical habitat is fast-flowing creeks and streams, in riffles and in areas between riffles with firm gravel bottoms.
 It feeds on small insects and their larvae.
 Breeding probably takes place twice a year, in spring and late summer.
 The population of this fish is declining due to loss of suitable habitat.
 This is caused by siltation and pollution, particularly erosion caused by changes in land use.
 The International Union for Conservation of Nature has assessed its conservation status as being "endangered".

 Description

 This species can reach a length of 5.5 cm TL.

 Distribution and habitat

 The Bayou darter is endemic to the drainage of Bayou Pierre, a tributary of the Mississippi River.
 This fish is present in several tributaries flowing into Bayou Pierre including White Oak Creek, Foster Creek, and Turkey Creek.
 It lives in fast flowing, shallow areas of its native streams.
 It can be found in riffles and in the water between riffles in areas with firm gravel substrates.
 Associated fish species include brighteye darter (Etheostoma lynceum), least madtom (Noturus hildebrandi), bluntface shiner (Cyprinella camura), and redspot darter (Etheostoma artesiae).